videojs/videojs-contrib-ads/docs/integrator/getting-started.md

 ```

 Your actual ad plugin will be significantly more complex.
 To implement midroll ads, you might listen to `timeupdate` events to monitor the progress of the content video's playback.
-To implement postroll ads, you'd listen to the `contentended` event.
+To implement postroll ads, you'd listen to the `readyforpostroll` event.

 For a more involved example that plays both prerolls and midrolls, see the [example directory](example) in this project.
 For more detailed information about what events and methods are available, see the [API reference](api.md).